oasisfeng/island/setup.md

 - Execute in ADB shell: ```dpm set-device-owner com.oasisfeng.island/.IslandDeviceAdminReceiver```

-If you get error message in this step, please try execute `settings put global device_provisioned 0` and try above command again, and then `settings put global device_provisioned 1`.
+If you get error message in this step, please try executing `settings put global device_provisioned 0` and then above `dpm ...` command again, followed by `settings put global device_provisioned 1`.
 (The last command is very important, otherwise you may face status bar locked and being unable to call or SMS.).

 - Start Island app now and it will work in God mode.